Caspar Bartholin the Younger: Academic career

 The following year he gained his medical degree and was made full professor at the University of Copenhagen.

-He described the bartholin glands which bear his name in 1677.
+He described the Bartholin glands which bear his name in 1677.

 He was rector of the University of Copenhagen from 1687 to 1688.

-In 1690 he left his academic career to become a high court judge, becoming Procurator General in 1719, and Deputy of Finance in 1724.
+In 1690, he left his academic career to become a high court judge, becoming Procurator General in 1719, and Deputy of Finance in 1724.
 In about 1696, Danish-born French anatomist Jacob B. Winslow (1669–1760) was Bartholin's prosector.
-He received the Order of Dannebrog in 1729.
+He received the Order of the Dannebrog in 1729.

 Hagestedgård

 Bartholin inherited the Hagestedgård manor house and estate at Holbæk from his father in 1680.
 He sold the estate to Laurits Jacobsen in 1686 but reacquired it in 1695.
 He then sold it, for a second time, to Ursula von Putbus in 1704.